 With the ability to specify a region in which to perform your Cloud Data Loss Prevention (DLP) operations, you can control where your potentially sensitive data is processed.
-This topic explains the concept of Cloud DLP processing location, lists the regions available for processing, and shows you how to specify a region.
+This topic explains the concept of Cloud DLP processing location and shows you how to specify a region.

 About regions and multi-regions

 A region is a specific geographic place, such as the western United States or northeast Asia.
 A multi-region location (or just multi-region) is a large geographic area, such as the European Union, that contains two or more geographic regions.

 A good location balances latency, availability, and bandwidth costs.

 Use a region to help optimize latency and network bandwidth.

 Use a multi-region when you want to process data from outside of the Google network and distributed across large geographic areas, or when you want the higher availability that comes with being geo-redundant.

 Generally, you should process your data in a location that is convenient or contains the majority of the users of your data.

 Specify a region

 To specify a region in which Cloud DLP will process your request: